United States

 The Selkirk Rex is a plush, curly-coated cat with a round, teddy bear face and a warm, patient temperament — often called 'the cat in sheep's clothing' for its uniquely soft, wavy fur.

 There are three curly-coated cat breeds in the world — the Cornish Rex, the Devon Rex, and the Selkirk Rex — and the Selkirk stands apart from the other two in almost every way.
 Where the Cornish and Devon are sleek, fine-boned, and elfin, the Selkirk is round, substantial, and plush.
-Its curls are not tight waves lying flat against the body, but loose, flowing ringlets that give the coat a soft, woolly depth unlike anything else in the cat world.
-Combined with a round face, large eyes, and one of the most patient and gentle temperaments in the breed world, the Selkirk Rex has a very strong argument for being the ultimate comfort cat.
+Its curls are not tight waves lying flat against the body, but loose, flowing ringlets that give the coat a soft, woolly depth.
+Combined with a round face, large eyes, and a patient, gentle temperament, the Selkirk Rex has a strong argument for being the ultimate comfort cat.

 1. History and Origins: Wyoming Beginnings

-The Selkirk Rex is one of the most recently established of all recognized cat breeds, and its origin is documented with unusual precision.
+The Selkirk Rex is among the most recently established of all recognized cat breeds, and its origin is documented with unusual precision.

 Miss DePesto